RonaldAllanRivera/laravel-extract-web-ai-writer/README.md

 - Go to `Admin > Extract Content`, paste a URL, submit.
 - Open `Admin > Pages`, click a row to view.
 - Copy cleaned text from the View page.

+#### Page view layout

+On the `Pages > View` screen, content is organized for quick review:

+- **AI Interstitial (latest)** — rendered as a highlighted table inside a yellow/orange box.
+- **AI Advertorial (latest)** — same highlighted layout.
+- **Original Content (fetched)** — collapsible details/summary in a matching yellow/orange box, collapsed by default to reduce clutter; expanding reveals the original fetched text in a white panel with black text.

 ### AI generation settings